Find out about the partner organisations that work with the council to help our residents into employment and training opportunities.

 Al Hasaniya Women’s Centre

-Employment support for Arabic speaking women, Mondays 10am to midday
+Employment support for Arabic speaking women, Mondays 10am to 12pm.

 Jobcentre Plus provides advice on work, training and help with claiming benefits and extra support.
 Registered service users can get support from personal advisers.